Uncertainty-Aware Hierarchical Re-Localization in OpenStreetMap via Semantic Alignment: Introduction

 \section{Introduction}

-Empowering intelligence with human-like perception capability has been a central goal of intelligent systems \cite{c1}.
-As one of the core technologies, monocular visual relocation estimates the pose through a single image input.
-This enables it to show unique advantages in scenarios such as navigation \cite{c2}, autonomous driving \cite{c3} and virtual reality \cite{c4,c5,c6}.
-Compared to LiDAR or multi-ocular stereo vision solutions, monocular systems offer lower hardware costs and greater deployment flexibility.
-Therefore, it is widely applicable in commercial processes.
+Monocular visual re-localization estimates camera pose from a single image, serving as a core technology for autonomous driving \cite{c3}, navigation \cite{c2}, and virtual reality \cite{c4,c5,c6}.
+Compared to LiDAR and multi-camera or stereo systems, monocular systems offer advantages in hardware cost and deployment flexibility, making them scalable for commercial applications.

-Traditional monocular re-location methods usually rely on pre-constructed dense point cloud maps \cite{c7} or reference image databases \cite{c8, c9}.
-However, these methods face two main challenges: i) the cost of constructing and updating high-precision maps grows exponentially with scene size \cite{c10}; ii) there is a risk of privacy leakage from sensitive geographic information during acquisition \cite{c11}.
-OpenStreetMap (OSM)-based open source vector map offer a breakthrough solution to these challenges - OSM continuously updates landmark features such as road topology and building profile \cite{c12}, providing rich semantic and structured prior knowledge for localization \cite{c13}.
-In addition, vector representations in OSM are lightweight and privacy-friendly.
+Traditional monocular localization often relies on dense maps \cite{c7} or extensive reference image databases \cite{c8, c9}.
+These representations face scalability issues due to construction and maintenance costs \cite{c10}, alongside privacy leakage risks during data acquisition \cite{c11}.
+Consequently, OpenStreetMap (OSM) has emerged as a compelling alternative.
+As an open-source vector map, OSM continuously updates building footprints and road topologies \cite{c12}, providing rich, privacy-friendly semantic and geometric priors for localization \cite{c13}.

-However, achieving accurate monocular localization on OSM is far from straightforward.
-First, monocular images typically capture surface textures, lighting, and viewpoint variations from pedestrian view.
-In contrast, map data provides structured spatial information from a top-down view, such as road networks and building outlines.
-The modality gap makes direct matching between the image and the map extremely challenging.
-Moreover, in large-scale environments, performing fine-grained search across OSM is not only computationally expensive but also constrained by real-time performance requirements \cite{c14}.

-To address these challenges, we re-examine the OSM-based localization task.
-The core of task lies in aligning the visual information in monocular images with the semantic geometric elements in the OSM.
-Therefore, the key to improving localization performance is the effective decoupling of semantic information (such as buildings, roads, etc.) in the image.

-Inspired by the powerful potential of DINO \cite{c15} in capturing high-level semantics, we leverage DINO-ViT to separate visual features for alignment with the semantic elements in OSM.
-As shown in Fig. \ref{fig1}, the query image is separated into visual features with different semantics by DINO.
-Then the OSM tile is converted into a semantic map with the same semantic dimensions to align the semantics.
-Furthermore, we depart from traditional fine-grained exhaustive search \cite{c14, c16}, proposing a coarse-to-fine search strategy.
-This strategy gradually progressively refines the viewing direction and map position, significantly reducing computational complexity while ensuring high accuracy.